defectedrebel/defectedrebel/README.md

 I follow people I think are cool or nice cosplays/want to be freinds with or are freinds ,

-if someone is in my dni that I'm following then tell me .
+if someone is in my dni list that I'm following then tell me .

 ,